-Gayle Beebe is in his 12th year as president of Westmont College and his 27 th year in higher education.
+Gayle Beebe has been president of Westmont College since 2007.
 He completed his doctorate (Ph.D.) and master’s in philosophy of religion and theology at Claremont Graduate University and also earned his MBA in strategic management from the Peter F. Drucker School of Management at Claremont.
 He received his master’s in divinity from Princeton Theological Seminary and earned his undergraduate degree from George Fox University in Oregon.
 He spent a wonderful semester as an exchange student at Westmont in fall 1980.

-An active scholar, he has written or edited 10 books and more than 40 articles, including The Shaping of an Effective Leader: Eight Formative Principles of Leadership and Longing for God: Seven Paths of Christian Devotion, which he co-authored with Richard Foster.
-He has been married to Pam for 30 years, and they have three adult children: Anna ’15 (26); Elizabeth ’17 (24); and Ricky ’21 (20).
-Anna and Elizabeth graduated from Westmont, and Ricky is a current Westmont student.
+An active scholar, he has written or edited numerous books and articles, including The Shaping of an Effective Leader: Eight Formative Principles of Leadership and Longing for God: Seven Paths of Christian Devotion, which he co-authored with Richard Foster.
+He has been married to Pam for 30 years, and they have three adult children: Anna ’15; Elizabeth ’17; and Ricky ’21.

 Eff Martin is a private investor and a founding partner of Anthos Capital.
 He is a former General Partner and Managing Director of Goldman, Sachs & Co.
 He spent 32 years in the investment banking industry, the last 22 at Goldman Sachs.
 He was one of the founders of the firm’s High Technology business and became a partner in 1988.
 He led Goldman Sachs’ coverage and notable transactions for many of the most prominent technology companies including Apple Computer, Cisco Systems, Hewlett-Packard, Juniper Networks and Microsoft.

 He is deeply engaged in several areas of Christian spiritual formation ministries: discipling, teaching and leading retreats for men’s groups.
-He and his wife, Patty, are both involved with various aspects of Renovaré including the Renovaré Institute, the Martin Institute, and Wellspring.
+He and his wife, Patty, are both involved with various aspects of spiritual formation including the Renovaré Institute, the Martin Institute, and Wellspring.

-Eff is also an elder at Menlo Park Presbyterian Church and is active in a broad array of other community affairs.
+Eff is active in a broad array of community affairs.
 He currently serves on the governing or advisory boards of Pepperdine University; the Stanford Institute for Economic Policy Research; the San Francisco Symphony; Music@Menlo; the Greater Ravalli Foundation and the Martin Institute.
 He is a past Chairman of the Board of Menlo School and has also served on the boards of the Stanford Graduate School of Business, the Hoover Institution, Stanford Athletics, Palo Alto Medical Foundation and Phillips Brooks School.

 His interests include biblical studies, music, golf, fly fishing, and the outdoors.
-Eff and his wife Patty reside in Woodside, California.
+Eff and his wife Patty reside in Atherton, California.
 They have three grown children.

-Patty Martin is a trained counselor and spiritual director and is engaged in promoting spiritual growth through meeting with individuals and groups in the Menlo Park area.
+Patty Martin received a master's degree in Counseling Psychology and training in spiritual direction from Azusa Pacific University as well as a certificate in spiritual formation through the Renovaré Institute.
+She is engaged in promoting spiritual growth through meeting with individuals and groups in the Menlo Park area.
 She has served on the Board and is a small group leader for the WellSpring organization, which offers various spiritual formation opportunities as well as SoulCare retreats for Bay Area pastors in 9-month cohorts.
-She has also trained as a leader in the Ignatian Practices, and has facilitated several groups in the introduction or full 30-week retreats.
+She has trained as a leader in the Ignatian Practices, and has facilitated several groups in the introduction or full 30-week retreats.

 Her interests include reading, golf, chamber music, cooking, interior design and travel.
-She lives in Woodside, California with her husband, Eff.
+She lives in Atherton, California with her husband, Eff.
 They have 3 grown children.

 Gary W. Moon, M.Div.
-Ph.D. served as the founding Executive Director Founding Director of the Martin Institute for Christianity and Culture and the Dallas Willard Center at Westmont College.
+Ph.D. served as the founding Executive Director of the Martin Institute and Dallas Willard Center at Westmont College.
 He continues to serve as a Senior Fellow of the Martin Institute and Director of Conversatio Divina.

-Gary also serves as Distinguished Professor of Psychology and Spiritual Formation.
-Richmont Graduate University in Atlanta, and co-directs a DMIN program in spiritual direction at Fuller Theological Seminary.
-He served as the founding director of the Renovaré International Institute for Christian Spiritual Formation and as a founding editor of the Conversations Journal.
+Gary also serves as Distinguished Professor of Psychology and Spiritual Formation at Richmont Graduate University in Atlanta.
+He served as the founding director of the Renovaré Institute for Christian Spiritual Formation and as a founding editor of the Conversations Journal.

 He writes in areas such as theoretical and practical integration of psychology and theology and has published and presented over 300 professional and popular papers.
 His most recent books include: Becoming Dallas Willard: The Formation of a Philosopher, Teacher and Christ Follower (IVP, 2018); Eternal Living: Reflections on Dallas Willard's Teaching on Faith & Formation (IVP, 2015) and Apprenticeship with Jesus (Barker Books, 2009).
 Other books include: Falling for God (Shaw/RandomHouse, 2004) and Spiritual Direction and the Care of Souls (IVP, 2004), Homesick for Eden (Servant, 1997) and a four-volume family devotion series,The Bible Ride (servant and LifeSprings).